-International patients can request an appointment at any Mayo Clinic location with the online form (below).
+International patients can request an appointment at any Mayo Clinic location in the U.S. with the online form (below).
+Patients looking for an appointment in the U.K. may contact the Mayo Clinic Healthcare clinic in London.
 A representative from one of Mayo's international appointment offices will respond to your request within three business days.

 In most cases, a physician referral is not necessary to set up an appointment.
 Many patients schedule their own appointments at Mayo Clinic.

-Patients or their physicians also may request an appointment by email, phone or fax.
-For patients in Canada, Ecuador, Guatemala, Colombia and Mexico, Mayo Clinic offers additional appointment assistance through an experienced local contact.
+For patients in Canada, Colombia, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Panama and Peru, Mayo Clinic offers additional appointment assistance through an experienced local contact.